Home

 This in effect penalizes the shareholder and family member because additional basis is taxed, but no one gets to claim the additional amount of basis for capital gain purposes.

-WHAT HAPPENS IF YOU FORFEIT THE STOCK?
+WHAT HAPPENS IF I FORFEIT THE STOCK?

 If you paid tax early using the IRC Section 83(b) election, your loss upon forfeiture is only the amount you paid for the property less the amount you realized on the forfeiture, if any.
 You do not get to claim any basis for the amount you declared as taxable income!